learncode/pubsubclient/README.md

     },
 }

-// Passing the config to CreateSubscription fetches a subscriber and errors subscriber, err := pubsubclient.CreateSubscription(subscriberConfig)
+// Passing the context and config to CreateSubscription fetches a subscriber and errors ctx := context.Background() subscriber, err := pubsubclient.CreateSubscription(ctx, subscriberConfig)

 // Handle any errors as fatal and do not proceed further if err != nil {